sagiegurari/simple-oracledb/docs/api.md

 All provided actions are executed in parallel.<br>
 Once all actions are done, in case of any error in any action, a rollback will automatically get invoked, otherwise a commit will be invoked.<br>
 Once the rollback/commit is done, the provided callback will be invoked with the error (if any) and results of all actions.<br>
-It is important inside the actions to call any operation (such as update or insert) with an option autoCommit=false or to set the oracledb.autoCommit=false, otherwise there will be no way to rollback in case of errors.
+When calling any connection operation (execute, insert, update, ...) the connection will automatically set the autoCommit=false and will ignore the value provided.<br>
+This is done to prevent commits in the middle of the transaction.<br>
+In addition, you can not start a transaction while another transaction is in progress.

 **Access:** public